crest-cassia/caravan/README.md

         Server.async( lambda n=n: run_sequential_tasks(n) )
 ```

-Finally, we show how to define a callback function which is executed when all of the given set of tasks finished.
+Finally, we show how to use `Server.await_all_tasks` function, which waits until all of the given set of tasks finished.

 ```hello_await_all.py
 with Server.start():